 3 Reasons why Fake it till You Make it Is Dead

 In 2020 people are starved for the “real.”
 People are tired of salesy webinars and manipulative sales tactics.
-I suggest that you implement something I have starting practicing after hearing Brene Brown’s Ted Talk.
-I believe the way we make “good will deposits” into our followers/audiences piggy bank is by implementing what Brene Brown shares.
+I suggest implementing something I have started practicing after hearing Brene Brown’s Ted Talk.
+I believe the way we make “goodwill deposits” into our followers/audience’s piggy bank is by implementing what Brene Brown shares.
 Instead, we should be using a “Taste and See Approach” that encompasses these 3 things…

-- Vulnerability – When you share your story with others it creates a safe place for your coaching clients, customers, and followers to open up to you.
+- Vulnerability – When you share your story with others, it creates a safe place for your coaching clients, customers, and followers to open up to you.
 It creates connection and trust.
-It’s also evidence of how you lead and I’d rather follow someone who has gotten knocked down and fallen down in the trenches of business than the superstar who has done everything perfect.
+It’s also evidence of how you lead, and I’d rather follow someone who has gotten knocked down and fallen down in the trenches of business than the superstar who has done everything perfectly.

-- Authenticity – On the internet where you don’t know who to follow, who to believe, or what is actually true any more people are craving authentic leadership.
+- Authenticity – On the internet, where you don’t know who to follow, who to believe, or what is actually true, more people are craving authentic leadership.
 People are looking for authentic leaders that can show up and truly be themselves.
-This is much more valuable than pretending to be the credible expert and being found out during service or fulfillment but that’s not actually true!
+This is much more valuable than pretending to be a credible expert and being found out during service or fulfillment, but that’s not actually true!
 It does more harm than good.

 If Fake it Till You Make it Is Not Biblical, What’s the Solution?

-Just like Jesus meets us where we are in our relationships we need to meet and serve the level customer that we are at.
-For example, let’s just say you for whatever reason you had an influx of 2000 new customers this week.
+Just like Jesus meets us where we are in our relationships, we need to meet and serve the level of customer that we are at.
+For example, let’s just say you, for whatever reason, had an influx of 2000 new customers this week.
 Would your business be able to handle it in terms of its fulfillment, customer support, tracking Analytics, and the unknown?
 There are steps along your entrepreneurial journey that you must go through and learn no matter what.

-Faking it till you make it is essentially deception. there’s nothing wrong with trying to come off confidence in your image or in your communication.
+Faking it till you make it is essentially deception. there’s nothing wrong with trying to come off confident in your image or in your communication.
 So there’s absolutely no reason to lie or exaggerate about your level of success or ability to serve a customer.
-I have found when I’m honest with potential clients that I’m not the right person to help them I’m respected appreciated and referred.
+I have found when I’m honest with potential clients that I’m not the right person to help them, I’m respected, appreciated, and referred.